stackav-oss/dltype/README.md

 ## Limitations

-- In the current implementation, _every_ call will be checked, which may or may not be slow depending on how big the context is (it shouldn't be that slow).
+- In the current implementation, _every_ call will be checked, the performance overhead on most systems should be negligible (OTOO microseconds).
 - Pydantic default values are not checked.
 - Only symbolic, literal, and expressions are allowed for dimension specifiers, f-string syntax from `jaxtyping` is not supported.
 - Only torch tensors and numpy arrays are supported for now.
-- Static checking is not supported, only runtime checks, though some errors will be caught statically by construction.
+- Static shape checking is not supported, DLType only performs runtime checks, though some expression errors will be caught statically by construction if symbolic (i.e. non-string) shapes are used.
 - DLType does not support checkking inside unbounded container types (i.e. `list[TensorTypeBase]`) for performance reasons.
 - DLType does not support unions, but does support optionals.